Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation

 Embedded metadata and editorial information, such as genres, are typically available when music is ingested into streaming services.
-However, this data could be incomplete, ambiguous or inaccurate.
-To tackle this, past works have explored matching musical items with knowledge bases or editorial encyclopedias, as well as aligning existing musical taxonomies or graphs to improve metadata verification, completeness, and music contextualization (e.g., adjusting music tagging taxonomy to a specific country) \cite{epure2019leveragingKB,epure2020multilingual}.
+However, this data could be incomplete, ambiguous, or inaccurate.
+To tackle this, past works have explored matching musical items with knowledge bases or editorial encyclopedias, as well as aligning existing musical taxonomies or graphs to improve metadata verification, completeness, and music contextualization (e.g., adjusting music tagging taxonomies to a specific country) \cite{epure2019leveragingKB,epure2020multilingual}.

-Another approach to describing music—its moods, styles, and properties such as instrumentation, has been to rely directly on the audio signal.
-Many works in the music information retrieval (MIR) community focus on tasks such as audio auto-tagging \cite{ibrahim2020should} or automatic audio classification \cite{rajan2021audio} (e.g., by genre, mood, or listening context); voice and instrument identification \cite{regnier2009singing}; lyrics transcription \cite{zhuo2023lyricwhiz}, when these are unavailable; and music captioning \cite{gabbolini2022data,gardner2024LLARK}, which has significantly improved with the advancement of language generation models.
+Another approach to describing music, e.g., by its moods, styles, and instrumentation, is to rely directly on the audio signal.
+Many works in the Music Information Retrieval (MIR) community focus on tasks such as audio auto-tagging \cite{ibrahim2020should} or automatic audio classification \cite{rajan2021audio} (e.g., by genre, mood, or listening context); voice and instrument identification \cite{regnier2009singing}; lyrics transcription \cite{zhuo2023lyricwhiz}; and music captioning \cite{gabbolini2022data,gardner2024LLARK}, which has significantly improved with the advancement of LLMs.

-When richer textual data related to music, such as reviews or music/artist descriptions, is available, established natural language processing (NLP) techniques could be used for aspect extraction \cite{biancofiore2022aspect}, named entity recognition \cite{epure2023human}, and sentiment or negation identification \cite{rosa2015music}, as detailed in Table \ref{tab:extractive_tasks}.
+When richer textual data related to music, such as reviews or music/artist descriptions, is available, established NLP techniques could be used for aspect extraction \cite{biancofiore2022aspect}, named entity recognition \cite{epure2023human}, and sentiment or negation identification \cite{rosa2015music}, as detailed in Table \ref{tab:extractive_tasks}.

-\paragraph{Music-specific challenges.} Unlike domains such as book, news, or e-commerce recommendations, music content is largely non-textual apart from lyrics.
-However, lyrics are copyrighted, making their use difficult in a setting of reproducible research, as experimental datasets cannot be shared.
+\paragraph{Music-specific challenges.} Unlike domains such as books, news, or e-commerce recommendations, music content is largely non-textual apart from lyrics.
+However, lyrics are copyrighted, making their use difficult in a setting of reproducible research, as experimental datasets cannot be shared \cite{long2007insert,morea2005future}.